What is Website Optimisation?

 Website optimisation involves multiple components working together:

-- Search Engine Optimisation (SEO): Enhancing visibility on search engine results pages (SERPs).
+- Search Engine Optimisation (SEO): Enhancing visibility on search engine results pages (SERPS).

 - User Experience (UX): Streamlining navigation, improving design, and creating a seamless journey for visitors.